Explicit 34: Star Wars Holiday Special

 20:42

-I thought they'd be fighting all the time, Wookiees, but no, it's domestic bliss.
+I thought they'd be fighting all the time, Wookiees, but it's domestic bliss.

 Yeah.